living-atlases/generator-living-atlas/README.md

 ./ansiblew --alainstall=../ala-install all --nodryrun
 ```

-Without `--nodryrun` you will get only the full `ansible-playbook` command to use these inventories.
+Without `--nodryrun` you will get only the full `ansible-playbook` command to use these inventories .

 ## TODO